gipi/abstruct/DESIGN.md

 for the data for a given segment (and also the type of section).
 This is particular important when the attributes are size or the offset that tightly connected to the pack()/unpacking() routines.

+**we have two kind of dependencies: between values and between layout**: implicitely there is always a dependency between sibling chunk at the same level.

 A problems arises when we have attributes that depend on other attributes, like a field that determines the size of the following field in the format description: